Laotian

 - Renewable Energy Use

-- Laos is increasingly investing in renewable energy sources, particularly hydropower, to meet domestic energy needs while reducing carbon emissions.
+- Laos is investing in renewable energy, particularly hydropower, to meet domestic energy needs and export electricity to neighboring countries.

 - Community Involvement In Practices